 9. Smart AppLock

-Swipe patterns and numeric pin codes only serve to lock the front screen of our phones.
-After that, individual apps and folders can be accessed with a tap of our finger.
+Swipe patterns and numeric PIN codes only serve to lock the front screen of our phones.
+After that, individual apps and folders can be accessed with a tap of a finger.
 That’s not great for security or practicality.
 For example, you might need to hand your phone to someone to view a document but would feel uncomfortable with them sifting through personal data.
 Or you might allow your kids to play games on your phone but don’t want them accessing certain applications.

-Smart AppLock enables you to alter permission settings for individual apps on your phone.
-This means a third-party can’t open your WhatsApp, Facebook, or Twitter apps unless they input another password.
+App locks enable you to alter permission settings for individual apps on your phone.
+This means a third party can’t open your WhatsApp, Facebook, or Twitter apps unless they input another password.